nsubhadipta/Nayax-Bounce-Ball-Game/README.md

 # Nayax-Bounce-Ball-Game
-create a game like bounce ball using html and javascript modified by subhadipta for testing ci/cd pipeline.
+This is a bounce ball game using html and javascript. modified by subhadipta for testing ci/cd pipeline.